SeokLeeUS/seokleeus.github.io/_posts/2021-01-18-External Analysis.md

 mathjax: true
 ---

 I tried to mimic Warren Buffett's investment style.
 When someone asked Buffett about his investment strategy, Buffett often introduced the concept of ["economic moat"](https://www.investopedia.com/ask/answers/05/economicmoat.asp).
-I tried to understand "moat" with the framework suggested by [Porter](https://www.investopedia.com/terms/p/porter.asp) - 5 force.
+I was thinking of the concept of "moat" could be analyzed by the framework suggested by [Porter](https://www.investopedia.com/terms/p/porter.asp) - 5 force.
 5 force stands for the followings:

 - Competition in the industry